New Year’s Eve 2020

 Luckily, Seth and his family recovered and are doing well, but it was a scary time for them and all who love them.
 I’ll say that it was worry for them that made me procrastinate on coming up with an actual drink to put in the dumpster, but we all know that I just naturally use all the time allotted for a project.
 I had a lot of thoughts and had, honestly, planned on doing someone else’s cocktail.
 I finally settled into yet another riff on The Last Word, which seems apropos for our final drink of the year.
 As I looked at options, I had an idea for a tiki variation, swapping out the gin for a dark rum and the luxardo for triple sec, then throwing in a couple of splashes of this and that to make it my own.
 After a little experimentation and some tweaks, the Dumpster Fire was born.

 We are serving this one tiki style, so that means a bunch of crushed ice.
-Normally, I would say just swing by Sonic and get some other amazing pebble ice, but for 2020’s send off drink, I suggest getting some of those big cubes out of the freezer, toss them into an ice bag and go to town pulverizing them with a wooden mallet.
+Normally, I would say just swing by Sonic and get some of their amazing pebble ice, but for 2020’s send off drink, I suggest getting some of those big cubes out of the freezer, toss them into your Lewis bag and go to town pulverizing them with a wooden mallet.
 There is no way you can get all the frustrations of this year out, but beating the hell out of something with a hammer has got to help.
 Once you have your dumpster filled with ice, set aside and mix the drink.

 I have no doubt that on down the road I may discover that some drink very like this existed on some menu at some bar somewhere.
 There is very little new under the sun, but as far as I know, I made this one up.
 Even if I later discover that someone else created something very like it first, well, mine has the benefit of the garnishes of catharsis.
 Also, it is served on fire…in a 3D printed dumpster…that was exposed to Covid.
 So, yeah, it is special.